 Grate the zucchini on a box grater and steam it over water or ‘saute’ it in a pan with enough water to prevent sticking.
 Transfer it to paper towels to dry off excess liquid.
 HINT: steam it the night before and let it drain in a strainer over night.
 Combine with the cheeses and garlic, and stir in the egg enough to break the yolk and mix all ingredients.
 Bake at 350 until puffed and starting to brown.
 Prep your beverages, add the fruit, and there you are: enjoying your veggies.

 Red Beans & Rice 295 calories 1.2 g. fat 13 g. protein 57.5 g. carb PB GF This is the old classic recipe for the ‘perfect protein’.
-We were afraid that we wouldn’t like it, since it sounds bland, but we did.
+I used to be afraid that we wouldn’t like it, since it sounds bland, but it is good.
 Yeah, you’re right, the carbs are way out of control, but for a once-in-a-while this is really good.
 And besides, these are complex carbs, the best kind.
 HINT: This is enough for 4 servings!
 Either have a gathering or cut the recipe or freeze for later.

 1 and 3/4 cups brown rice, cooked ½ cup celery, chopped ½ cup sweet yellow or other color pepper, diced 1 cup onion, chopped 2 cloves garlic, minced ¾ cup crushed tomato oregano + black pepper 1 and 3/4 cups red beans, drained and rinsed [Goya brand is very good] per serving: ½ cup green beans or peas